-- (a) The Sponsor may terminate this Agreement for convenience by giving the Minister a minimum of six (6) months' written notice of this but in any event such termination can only take effect from the end of a School Year. - (b) If the Sponsor gives a notice given to the Minister pursuant to paragraph (a) of this clause 25.3, the Sponsor must inform the school community within three (3) School Days of the Sponsor giving the notice of termination. - (c) The Minister will not be liable for any costs incurred by the Sponsor as a result of termination under this clause 25.3 and is only required to make any payments that are due to be paid to the Sponsor under this Agreement up until the date of termination but the Minister may (in the Minister's absolute discretion) deduct from that payment any proportion of that payment that relates to the operations and management of the School after the date of termination. - (d) In addition to the Minister's ability to make deductions from any payments due to be made, in accordance with paragraph (c) of this clause 25.3, the Sponsor is required to return any proportion of a payment already made by the Minister under this Agreement that relates to operation and management of the School after the date of termination as invoiced by the Minister.
+- (a) The Sponsor may terminate this Agreement for convenience by giving the Minister a minimum of six (6) months' written notice of this but in any event such termination can only take effect from the end of a School Year. - (b) If the Sponsor gives a notice given to the Minister pursuant to paragraph (a) of this clause 25.3, the Sponsor must inform the school community within three (3) School Days of the Sponsor giving the notice of termination. - (c) The Minister will not be liable for any costs incurred by the Sponsor as a result of termination under this clause 25.3 and is only required to make any payments that are due to be paid to the Sponsor under this Agreement up until the date of termination but the Minister may (in the Minister's absolute discretion) deduct from that payment any proportion of that payment that relates to the operations and management of the School after the date of termination. - (d) In addition to the Minister's ability to make deductions from any payments due to be made, in accordance with paragraph (c) of this clause 25.3, the Sponsor is required to return any proportion of a payment already made by the Minister under this Agreement that relates to operation and management of the School after the date of termination as invoiced by the Minister, together with any sum of money received by the Sponsor under this Agreement which has not been spent by the Sponsor in performance of the Agreement as at the date of termination.
+Any such sum will be repayable by the Sponsor as a debt due to the Minister. - (e) Where this Agreement is terminated in accordance with this clause 25.3 during the first three (3) years of this Agreement, in addition to any amount to be repaid by the Sponsor in accordance with paragraph (d) of this clause 25.3, the Sponsor is also required to repay, to the Minister, a dollar amount to be calculated as follows, such sum being repayable by the Sponsor as a debt due to the Minister: - (i) if the Market Value of the School's Assets is greater than the set-up component of the Establishment Payment as specified in clause 1.2(b) of Schedule 7, the Sponsor is required to repay a dollar amount equal to the set-up component of the Establishment Payment; or - (ii) if the Market Value of the School's Assets is less than the set-up component of the Establishment Payment as specified in clause 1.2(b) of Schedule 7, the Sponsor is required to repay a dollar amount equal to the Market Value of the School's Assets. - (iii) For the avoidance of doubt, where the School is or is contemplated to be used for multiple purposes, the value of the School's Assets is considered to be 100% of the value of the asset, irrespective of the portion of its use designated for schooling activity.